Jayden Schaper: Professional career

-Schaper turned professional early 2020, at age 18.
+Schaper turned professional at age 18, following the Omega Dubai Desert Classic in January 2020.
+He signed with Modest!
+Golf Management, owned by Niall Horan.
 He joined the Sunshine Tour, where he finished runner-up at the Alfred Dunhill Championship in December, and won the Rookie of the Year award back-to-back in 2020–21 and 2021–22.

 In 2021, Schaper also joined the Challenge Tour, and in 2023 the European Tour, where he tied for 16th at the Barbasol Championship in Kentucky, a PGA Tour co-sanctioned event.

 In the 2024 season, Schaper finished top-10 in all four European Tour and Sunshine Tour co-sanctioned events.
 He shared the lead heading into the final round of the South African Open, and eventually finished tied 5th after a final round 74.